-With its LG V30 handset, the Korean tech giant showed what it could do when it let's down the handbrake and gets truly innovative.
+With its LG V30 handset, the Korean tech giant showed what it could do when it really commits to innovation.
 The LG G7 ThinQ is a more workaday incremental upgrade to the LG G6.
-But its vast 6.1-inch LCD display, 'Boombox Speaker' and rapid chipset make it a genuine alternative to the Samsung Galaxy S9 and iPhone 8.
+But its vast 6.1-inch LCD display, 'Boombox Speaker' and rapid chipset make it a genuine alternative to models like the Samsung Galaxy S9 and iPhone 8.

-You can already get the LG G7 ThinQ for way less than £1,000 over the two year period, with some really attractive prices around the 20GB data mark.
+You can now get the LG G7 ThinQ for around £500-£600 over the two year period making it way more affordable than some of the top dog devices like the iPhone XS Max, with some really attractive prices around the 20GB data mark.
 That's much cheaper than the S9 was when it came into the world a few months ago.

 So if you've been waiting patiently for LG G7 ThinQ deals to become available, your time is now - narrow down the best price for you in our comparison chart below.